-How to choose the Right Term Insurance Plan?
+How to choose the Right and the Best Term Insurance Plan?

 With the number of term insurance plans available in the market today, deciding which plan to purchase could become a tough task.
-While there are many options available for online term insurance comparison, here’s a list of some things that may help you to select the right plan:
+While there are many options available for online to compare term plans, here’s a list of some things that may help you to select the right plan:

 ✴️ Check whether you are Eligible